June 29, 2019

 Unsurprisingly, Russell shows up in Chicago with Hart in the mansion she inherited from “Big Dead Jim.”
 Brady expects help from both but she is pretty icy about it.
 He then notices the chunk of “ice” around her finger that Russell had shown him in Reno.
 Again, no surprise who orchestrated the murder and frame-up.
 A rapid happy ending evolves for Brady and Dow, at least.

 NOTE: Some suggest Peggy Dow was bland in this outing.
 Perhaps hard to argue with, casting her did seem appropriate.
 She is sweet in this role.
 Yet probably best she ended her three-year career after marrying an oil baron.
 Otherwise, she might have been lost in guest-starring roles after her television transition.
 Dorothy Hart never set a film frame on fire, either, but she should have.
 She is pretty one-dimensional as a devious female with hardly more than a smirk or smile.
 Smoki Whitfield has three brief and effective scenes as Big Jim’'s long-time aide, out to get whoever killed his boss.
-Perhaps the most memorable takeaway from the movie outside Robert Easton's obligatory performance, of course.
+Perhaps the most memorable takeaway from the movie other than Robert Easton's obligatory performance.